intentjs/docs/docs/error-handling.md

 The `debug` option in `config/app.ts` file determines how much information shall be exposed in the response.
 By default, this settings is based on `APP_DEBUG` environment variable.

 ### Validation Error Serializer
-Using the `validationErrorSerializer` config you can customise the validation error object which is passed to the client whenever there is a `422` exception.
+Using the `validationErrorSerializer` config you can customize the validation error object which is passed to the client whenever there is a `422` exception.

 Intent comes with a default serializer `ValidationErrorSerializer` which should be good enough, however you can change it by providing your own custom class.